oEscal/LEI/README.md

 # LEI
-All projects and works done at the university
+All projects done at the university

 ### Problems
  - Everything, except the code, is in portuguese.